 The release of the RRC connection normally is initiated by the network.
 The procedure may be used to re-direct the UE to an NR frequency or an E-UTRA carrier frequency.
+In a exceptional case, as specified TS 38.304 [20] , the UE may abort the RRC connection, i.e. move to RRC_IDLE without notifying the network.